MiclausCorp/Dark-Mode-for-GitHub/README.md

 <img src="/Assets/Demo Screenshot.png" width="85%"/>
 </p>

+# Notice - This project has been discontinued as of the release of the native GitHub Dark Mode.
+Use that instead.

 Dark Mode for GitHub does as its name says, it is a Safari Extension that enables a Dark Appearance for [github.com](https://github.com/)

 [Available for Intel and Apple Silicon Macs on macOS Big Sur](https://github.com/mdarius13/Dark-Mode-for-GitHub/releases/tag/1.0.3)